SIL Font Development Guide

 Our projects use a consistent set of libre/open tools for modifying, building and testing fonts.
 We call this software collection our toolchain.
 To rebuild our fonts yourself, the easiest will be to use the same toolchain and workflow we use.
 But since we use open formats, you should be able to use the various source files with other tools as well, although you will have to rely on your own experience and on documentation available outside of this guide for the practical details.

 To allow for easier installation, use and update of the various software tools which form part of the smith toolchain, we use a container (a container is a lightweight version of a virtual machine).
-This container is currently based on Ubuntu 22.04 LTS (Jammy) and uses the Docker technology.
+This container is currently based on Ubuntu 24.04 LTS (Noble) and uses the Docker technology.
 This enables us to spin up a new, separate, Ubuntu-based environment in a container without any risk to the host computer.
 For the toolchain to be accessible and be allowed to run on the shared font folder files, Docker will need to run as a background service.

 The process of setting up the smith toolchain on your own computer involves: